 - Try to arrive before the actual start of the event.
 If circumstances do not allow that make sure to arrive on time.

-- Do not smoke or chew gum.
+- Do not smoke.

 - Be aware of your mannerisms and nervous habits (do not tap your fingers, swing your feet or sit slumped over).